TimOliver/TORoundedTableView/README.md

 ### `TORoundedTableView`

 A very basic subclass wrapper for `UITableView` that overrides the original 'edge-to-edge' philosophy by manually re-laying out all of the content views in a more narrow column.
-It also creates and manages the rounded corner image assets, so it can be efficiently shared amongst all cells.
+It also creates and manages the rounded corner image assets, so they can be efficiently shared amongst all cells.

 ### `TORoundedTableViewCell`